 Green nasal discharge is not always an indicator of a sinus infection.
 A viral infection, such as a cold, can also cause the mucus in the nose to turn green.
 Significant sinus infections are more likely to have thick nasal discharge with a bad taste in the mouth.

 A person with fungal pansinusitis may need to take antifungal medicines if the symptoms do not clear up over time.
-Fungal sinus infections are more likely to occur in tropical areas and individuals with nasal polyps.
+Fungal sinus infections are

 A person may need allergy tests if they have an undiagnosed allergy that causes pansinusitis.
 If they have a known allergy, antihistamines and other OTC options can help reduce symptoms.